dgyunkim/stat133-hws-fall17/hw02/data/nba2017-player-statistics-dictionary.md

 # A data dictionary

-- This data set is about records of nba players in 2017.
+- This data set is about records of NBA players in 2017.
 - It has 411 rows as number of players and 24 columns that shows records of each player.

 ## Column labels